faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

             echo -e "$name\t$VCF" >> gvcfs-for-db-import.sample_map;
         done

 #.
 Now we can run ``GenomicsDBImport`` to bring together all the gvcf files.
-You will run this normally using @smic.
-This is not multithreaded:
+This is not multithreaded, so you will run it with a standard qsub script:

     .. code-block:: bash